NexusGPU/tensor-fusion-site/docs/en/guide/overview.md

 **Q: In what cases is TensorFusion free?**

-For users with up to 10 managed GPUs, TensorFusion is completely free for both commercial and non-commercial purposes, unless you need enable enterprise features, which are not important for startups and small teams.
+For users managing up to 800 FP16 TFLOPs GPU/NPU cluster (equivalent to 12 NVIDIA T4 GPUs), TensorFusion is completely free for both commercial and non-commercial purposes, unless you need enable enterprise features, which are not important for startups and small teams.
-For users with more than 10 managed GPUs, please [contact us](mailto:support@tensor-fusion.com) to obtain commercial or educational licenses.
+For more than 800 FP16 TFLOPs cluster, please [contact us](mailto:support@tensor-fusion.com) to obtain commercial or educational licenses.

 <br />